workarea-commerce/workarea/docs/source/articles/orders-and-items.html.md

 ```

 Item pricing is volatile; prices fluctuate and vary based on quantity, sales, discounts, and other factors.
 The unit price of an item and the adjustments that may apply due to active discounts and other factors are likely to change from order to order, and may even change within the lifespan of a single cart.
 Therefore, each order is continually re-priced until it is placed.

-While the details of order pricing and price adjustments are outside the scope of this guide, one detail is notable here: order items and [shippings](shipping.html) are the only models that embed price adjustments.
-All _order_ and _item_ adjustments are stored on an order’s _items_, while all _shipping_ and _tax_ adjustments are stored on the _shippings_ related to the order.
+( See [Order Pricing](/articles/order-pricing.html) for detailed coverage. )

 ### Item Totals

-Additionally, each time an order is priced, the total price and value<sup><a href="#notes" id="note-2-context">[1]</a></sup> of each item are written onto the item as fields.
+Additionally, each time an order is priced, the total price and value of each item are written onto the item as fields.
 These values provide a snapshot of the “agreed upon” price of the item, as calculated by the pricing module.
 The consumer can metaphorically “negotiate” this price by shopping at a different time (during a sale or promotion) or applying promo codes to the order.

+( See [Order Pricing](/articles/order-pricing.html) for coverage of price vs value. )

 In the case of a cart, these values may change before the order is placed.
 The values are displayed to the consumer when viewing the cart and throughout checkout.
 In the case of a placed order, these represent the price at which the item sold, which may differ for another consumer purchasing the same item or the same consumer when placing a different order.